-- On 21 April 2021, The European Commission adopted a legislative proposal for a Corporate Sustainability Reporting Directive (CSRD).
-One of the key provisions of the CSRD is that companies in scope would have to report in compliance with European sustainability reporting standards (ESRS) adopted by the European Commission as delegated acts, on the basis of technical advice provided by EFRAG. - Article 19b.1.a of the CSRD proposal states that the European Commission is expected to adopt two sets of ESRS taking into consideration the technical advice from EFRAG.
-This has resulted in the elaboration of draft sustainability reporting standards in parallel to both the legislative process of the proposed CSRD and the revision of EFRAG's governance.
-In this context, in a letter dated 12 May 2021, Commissioner McGuinness requested EFRAG to: - (a) reform its governance following the recommendations made by Jean-Paul Gauzès in his report issued in March 2021; and - (b) put in place interim working methods to start the technical work immediately building on the membership, leadership, expertise and recommendations of the Project Task Force that undertook preparatory work for the elaboration of possible EU non-financial reporting standards (PTF-NFRS), with reference to its report issued in March 2021.
+- 1 On 21 April 2021, The European Commission adopted a legislative proposal for a Corporate Sustainability Reporting Directive (CSRD).
+One of the key provisions of the CSRD is that companies in scope would have to report in compliance with European sustainability reporting standards (ESRS) adopted by the European Commission as delegated acts, on the basis of technical advice provided by EFRAG. - 2 In a letter dated 12 May 2021 Commissioner McGuinness requested EFRAG to: - (a) reform its governance following the recommendations made by Jean-Paul Gauzès in his report issued in March 2021; and - (b) put in place interim working methods to start the technical development of standards immediately, in parallel to legislative negotiations, building on the membership, leadership, expertise and recommendations of the Project Task Force that undertook preparatory work for the elaboration of possible EU non-financial reporting standards (PTF-NFRS), with reference to its report issued in March 2021.